opal6502/taciturn/README.md

 For current development notes, please see my [Evernote Document](https://www.evernote.com/l/AtC6SBcYqJ9Iu6mm9uSS8M5NUJIUPXLQZ7U) on this.
 The current development version is v0.2a!
 It has some very useful features but has only been used on my personal development system!

 This documentation is pretty minimal, but I can make it better upon request!
-It's a good, free tool to kick-start a the social media presence of a project your believe in!
+This is a good, free tool to help kick-start a the social media presence of a project your believe in!

 Also, while this is an extremely useful tool, it does require some programming knowledge in order to configure and run it!